logista/btsite/gallery-pattern/index.md

 layout: gallerypage
 title: Pattern
 gallery: gallery-pattern
-exceprt: "We recognize patterns and make sense of our world."
+excerpt: We recognize patterns and make sense of our world.
+tags: [photograph, pattern, abstract, color, digital, fine art, close up]
+date: 2015-08-01
 ---

 Sometimes found, sometimes made: we recognize patterns even if they’re not regular, and make sense of our world.